walmartlabs/concord-website/docs/getting-started/triggers.md

 - `exclusive` string, optional, exclusive group for process;
 - `arguments` key-value, optional, additional parameters that are passed to the flow;
-- `conditions` key-value, mandatory, conditions for GutHub event matching;
+- `conditions` key-value, mandatory, conditions for GitHub event matching;
 - `version` - number, optional if matches the default version of the current Concord instance.
 Trigger implementation's version.